autophagy/scieldas/seonu/index.rst

 - **Read The Docs** :: Build status of the Latest tag.
 - **Travis CI** :: Build status of the last build.
 - **PyPI** :: Version of project and supported python versions.
+- **PePy** :: Total downloads of a python project as tracked by PePy.
 - **Docker Hub** :: Status of the latest build.
 - **Licenses** :: The license of the project.
 - **Code Styles** :: The autoformatted style of the code.